-- Sometimes, certain online services might become restricted to a select few countries.
-This situation is referred to as geoblocking.
+- Unfortunately, some online services are restricted to a select few countries.

 Sometimes, certain online services might become restricted to a select few countries.
 This usually happens with experimental services or products that need to gauge their popularity internally before hitting the large market.

 However, if it’s popular enough, word of its existence might slip past the boundaries of said country.
 Outsiders might want in on some of the action, but since the geographical restrictions are in place, there seems to be no way to reach it.

 What is geoblocking?

 Geoblocking is the practice of forbidding users that live in certain countries from accessing a product or a service.
 Geoblocking can work by whitelisting the regions that are granted access, or in more delicate cases, blacklisting specific countries from even attempting to access the product.

 Regardless of restriction mode, geo-restricted content can feel quite much like the forbidden fruit.
 Much so that people devised various ways to bypass it.
 Some providers have even started banning users who would even attempt to circumvent geo-restrictions.